-3.1 The accounts show a projected favourable variance against the revised budget of £0.163m on Service budgets, with an overall favourable variance of £0.148m as shown in the table below.
-This is based on meetings which took place with Business Managers by mid-August, therefore does not account for subsequent changes in expenditure/income.
+3.1 Table 1 shows a projected favourable variance against the revised budget of £0.540m on Service budgets, with an overall favourable variance of £0.188m that is transferred to Usable reserves.
+This is based on meetings which took place with Business Managers by mid-October, therefore does not account for subsequent changes in expenditure/income.
+Further details of the variances projected against committee budgets are in Appendix A.